cognitedata/reveal/documentation/docs/migration-guide.md

 apply the default styling, and a combination of the different per-node styling functions mentioned above to style the nodes that should stand out.
 In Reveal 2, this is replaced by `Cognite3DModel.setDefaultNodeAppearance` which is a style that will be applied to any node that is not styled by another styled set.

-### Using ByTreeIndexNodeSet to migrate existing filtering logic
+### Using SimpleNodeCollection to migrate existing filtering logic

 <DemoWrapper name="Cognite3DViewerDemo" />

-In general, it is recommended to use the [specialized `NodeSet`-implementations](examples/cad-styling) for best performance.
-However, it is possible to use `ByTreeIndexNodeSet` as a migration step.
+In general, it is recommended to use the [specialized `NodeCollectionBase`-implementations](examples/cad-styling) for best performance.
+However, it is possible to use `SimpleNodeCollection` as a migration step.
 This allows the use of previously implemented logic for populating the set based on some application specific logic.

 As an example, consider an application that has some logic for only showing objects that are part of the 'EA'-function.
 In previous versions